MicrosoftDocs/well-architected/well-architected/cost-optimization/consolidation.md

 ### Consolidate resources

 Consolidating resources is about combining resources within a workload.
 It involves colocating different functionalities or consumers into a combined resource.
 For example, you might consolidate three web servers into a single server or three databases to a single database server.
-You might use a single load balancer or firewall across multiple environments.
+You might consolidate multiple firewalls into a single firewall that serves multiple environments.
 The aim is to maximize the cost efficiency of each resource by increasing resource density.
-Intensify the use of a resource and eliminate any excess.
+You look to intensify the use of a resource and minimize resource redundancy.

 Common types of services that you can consolidate include application platforms, databases, network appliances, gateways, and DDoS protection.
 To consolidate resources within a workload, consider these recommendations:

-**Assess the workload resources.** Evaluate the current state of the workload, including its performance, resource utilization, and dependencies.
-Identify any inefficiencies or areas where consolidation could be beneficial.
+**Assess the workload resources.** Assess the existing workload and its resource utilization.
+This includes analyzing factors such as CPU usage, memory usage, storage capacity, and network bandwidth.
+Identify areas where consolidation could be beneficial.
+It could involve optimizing resource allocation, eliminating redundant or underutilized resources, or reconfiguring the workload to run more efficiently.
+Consider factors such as workload dependencies, performance requirements, and scalability

 **Identify consolidation target.** Determine the resource to consolidate on.
 It can be an existing resource or a new resource created within the workload.
-When consolidating to an existing resource, identify any existing resources that you use for consolidation.
+Identify any existing resources that you use for consolidation.
 For example, you may have underutilized servers that can accommodate some of the workload components.
-If no existing resources meet the consolidation requirements or if it's more beneficial to move to a new platform, consider creating a new resource for consolidation.
+If no existing resources meet the consolidation requirements or if it's more beneficial to move to a new resource, consider creating a new resource for consolidation.

 **Evaluate consolidation viability.** Ensure functional and technical requirements support consolidation such as CPU, memory, growth.
 Avoid compromising requirements like performance, reliability, and security.
-For instance, don't create an undesired cross-regional dependency or consolidate resources across preproduction and production environments.
+For example, don't create an undesired cross-regional dependency or consolidate resources across preproduction and production environments.

 **Estimate the cost.** Understand the effort and potential complications of consolidation.
-You should calculate costs including resource, licensing, and operational expenses.
+You should calculate costs, including resource, licensing, and operational expenses.
 Consider the implications, such as potential challenges in resource monitoring due to consolidation.

-**Communicate and coordinate.** Ensure that all stakeholders are informed about upcoming changes, their effects, and any necessary actions they need to take.
+**Communicate and coordinate.** Ensure you inform all stakeholders about upcoming changes and any necessary actions they need to take.
 Coordinate with different teams to avoid conflicts and ensure a smooth implementation.
-Establish a mechanism for continuous feedback between teams.
-It helps in addressing concerns, improving collaboration, and refining processes over time.

-**Risk:** Consider the effects of resource density, such as noisy neighbors, scale unit effects, and reduced redundancy.
+:::image type="icon" source="../_images/risk.svg"::: **Risk:** Consider the effects of resource density, such as noisy neighbors, scale unit effects, and reduced redundancy.
 Resource consolidation is often too risky for mission and business critical workload flows.

-**Tradeoffs:**
+:::image type="icon" source="../_images/trade-off.svg"::: **Tradeoffs:**

 - Resource consolidation result in less isolation and could create a noisy neighbor scenario in workload.
 Look for other ways of logical isolation and increased capacity for the hosting environment.
 For example, firewall capacity needs to be increased if it starts supporting multiple workloads.
 - Consolidation eliminates segmentation and can increase security risk, making it easier for attackers to move horizontally.
 It also makes some compliance standards harder to reach.
 Always prioritize compliance over consolidation.